johnhw/blender_knots/README.md

 May appear anywhere on the line excluding the end, including before the leader or in place of the leader.
 Always read left to right, regardless of line orientation.
 The lead must pass through the name to take effect.
 Can be used as a comment if not adjacent to a lead.

+The Blender script does not use the names for anything at the moment.

     [a comment; this --- is ignored]